Shrabanti87/Gooogle_Auto/README.md

   ```

   ```
-  ## Calculate Percentage of correct group selection for the count and zero model
+  ## Calculate the Percentage of correct group selection for both the count and zero model

   betahat<-measures$betahat
   gammahat<-measures$gammahat